s0nik42/doorbird-mdns-vlan-subnet-bridge/README.md

+** UPDATE 2023-10-26 - Still needed accross multiple VLANS

-**UPDATE seems to have been fixed in an app update sometime in 2022.
-My android and ios apps work fine now without running the custom dns responder in this repo 👍**
+~~UPDATE seems to have been fixed in an app update sometime in 2022.
+My android and ios apps work fine now without running the custom dns responder in this repo 👍~~

 # Doorbird between subnets or VLANs mDNS advertiser